Toward the ultimate reach of current imaging atmospheric Cherenkov telescopes and their sensitivity to TeV dark matter: Dark-matter Search Strategy and mock data analysis

 \subsection{Sensitivity to Higgsino, Wino and Quintuplet dark-matter}

 Next we apply our procedure to consider the canonical electroweak DM candidates of the Wino, Higgsino, and Quintuplet, as reviewed in Sec.~\ref{subsec:TeVmodels}.
 The expected sensitivity to these scenarios is shown in the top panel of Fig.~\ref{fig:WinoHiggsinoQuintuplet}, where we have assumed the Einasto profile.
 We show the 95\% C.L. mean expected upper limits together with the 1 and 2$\sigma$ containment bands.
 In each case we also show the theoretical predictions for their cross sections.
 Note in all cases, the cross section we consider is the weighting of the two-body photon or line final state, which we label $\langle \sigma v \rangle_{\rm line}$ (the weighting of the endpoint and continuum are then determined with respect to this cross section).
-A careful definition of $\langle \sigma v \rangle_{\rm line}$ can be found in Ref.~\cite{Baumgart:2017nsr}.
+In particular, we take $\langle \sigma v \rangle_{\rm line} = \langle \sigma v \rangle_{\gamma \gamma} + \langle \sigma v \rangle_{\gamma Z}/2$, i.e. an appropriately weighted combination of the two-photon and $\gamma Z$ final states.
+An extended discussion of this point can be found in Ref.~\cite{Baumgart:2017nsr}.

 Under the assumptions we have adopted, at the thermal masses H.E.S.S. is sensitive to both the Wino and Quintuplet, but is more than a factor of a few away from the predicted Higgsino flux.
 Assuming the Wino constitutes all of the DM mass away from the thermal value, we can probe masses up to 4 TeV.
 The same logic applied to the Higgsino does allow a small mass window near the Sommerfeld peak at 6.5 TeV to be probed, and for the Quintuplet only certain mass ranges above 20 TeV are out of reach.